Nucleomics-VIB/nanopore-tools_wiki/pinfish_analysis.md

 # Pinfish workflow

-The workflow published [here](https://github.com/nanoporetech/pipeline-pinfish-analysis) was edited and used to produce the following results.
+The [original Pinfish workflow](https://github.com/nanoporetech/pipeline-pinfish-analysis) was edited and used to produce the following results.
+The modified files can be accessed [on our fork](https://github.com/Nucleomics-VIB/ont_tutorial_pinfish).